IgniteUI/indigo-design-docfx/en/style/colors.md

 ## Palette Generation in Figma

-To change the primary palette in Figma, you need to open the **Indigo.Design UI kit** file.
-From there, on the properties panel you'll see a section called `Color styles`.
-The color styles are grouped in a number of expansion panels, where you'll find the different variants for each color category.
+To change the primary palette in Figma, you need to first open the **Indigo.Design UI kit** file.
+In the properties panel you'll see a section called `Color styles`.
+The color styles are organized into various categories, representing different color variants.

 <img class="responsive-img" src="../images/colors_color-styles_figma.png" srcset="../images/colors_color-styles_figma@2x.png 2x" />

 To modify a color, click on the `Edit style` icon, positioned on the right of the color's name.
-A new pop-up window will be displayed, from where you can specify the new color.
+A dialog will be displayed, where you can specify the new color.

 <img class="responsive-img" src="../images/colors_edit_color-styles_figma.png" srcset="../images/colors_edit_color-styles_figma@2x.png 2x" />